Waitakere Hospital Maternity Services (Waitematā DHB)

 Public Service, Maternity, Maternity/Birthing Facilities, Obstetrics and Gynaecology

 Downs Syndrome Screening

-Risk screening tests - there are two tests available, one in the first trimester and one in the second trimester.
-Please see the National Screening Unit website for details www.nsu.govt.nz
+Risk screening tests - there are two screening tests, one in the first trimester and one in the second trimester.
+For more information about testing go to the National Screening Unit website www.nsu.govt.nz

 Diagnostic tests - these should only be recommended to women with a high risk of chromasomal (genetic) abnormality.

 Chorionic villus sampling (CVS) involves taking a small sample of the chorionic villi, which are the tiny units that make up the placenta.
 Using ultrasound as a guide, the sample is obtained by inserting a cannula up through the vagina and cervix (transcervical) or by inserting a needle in through your stomach (transabdominal).

 Amniocentesis involves taking a small sample of amniotic fluid from around the foetus with a needle introduced through the stomach.